How to Improve Self-Esteem After a Breakup

 Before you go, don’t miss: Grief, That Internal Process No One is Prepared For

-So yes, you can improve your self-esteem after a separation, as long as you look at the sadness face on, you feel it, you understand it and, above all, you accept what has happened.
+So yes, you can improve your self-esteem after a separation.
+This is as long as you look at the sadness face on, you feel it, you understand it and, above all, you accept what has happened.

-Although I can’t see the hope in the situation yet, I know it is there.
-I just have to look back to remember other situations where the same thing happened.
+Although we can’t see the hope in the situation yet, we know it is there.
+We just have to look back to remember other situations where the same thing happened.

 Did it all end there?